-There are three such categories, viz.:
+There are four such categories, viz.:

-- Supervisor rostered to one theatre and available at all times to that theatre. - Supervisor is available, either in the Operating Suite or the Hospital, but is not rostered exclusively to the registrar's theatre. - Supervisor is not in the Hospital, but is on call within reasonable travelling time and is exclusively rostered for the period in question.
+- 1. Supervisor rostered to one theatre and available to intervene immediately. - 2.
+Supervisor is available, to intervene quickly; either in the Operating Suite or the Hospital, but is not rostered exclusively to the registrar's theatre. - 3.
+Supervisor is available on site. - 4.
+Supervisor is not in the Hospital, but is on call within reasonable travelling time and is exclusively rostered for the period in question.
 (This category applies mainly to out of hours cases.)
 Consultation must be available at all times.